-Transportation from Maskat Airport
+Getting from Muscat Airport

 Maskat

-The airport is connected to the centre of Muscat by modern public transport buses.
-If you are planning to travel around Oman, car rental services are also available.
+If you're planning to travel around Oman, car rental companies are also available.

 Car rental